You-Gao/Blog/_books/2024-08-17-the-presentation-of-self.md

 ### Mead's Ideas:

 The easiest for last.
-Goffman seems to have developed the ideas set forth in Mead's "Mind, Self, and Society"
+Goffman seems to have developed the ideas set forth in Mead's "*Mind, Self, and Society*"

 <br/>